 Can I Have a Successful Obese Pregnancy?

-If you’re reading this, you’re probably thinking of the risks that obesity has with pregnancy.
+If you’re reading this, you’re probably thinking of the risks that obesity has with getting pregnant.
 While it may complicate your TTC journey, the good news is that most obese women have successful pregnancies.
 However, this doesn’t mean you shouldn’t worry about your health and your baby.
-It is vital to have a preconception check-up before getting pregnant.
+It is vital to have a preconception check-up before getting pregnant overweight.

 What is a Preconception Check-up?